FarzadVatandoust/Droplet_SINDy/README.md

 # Droplet_SINDy
-Identifying the underlying governing equation of droplet generation devices via Sparse Identification of Nonlinear Dynamics (SINDy) method.
+The project's aim is extracting a simple underlying governing equation of droplet generation devices via Sparse Identification of Nonlinear Dynamics (SINDy) method.